 Numerical Letter Quality Points

 90-100 A 4.0

 87-89 B+ 3.5

 80-86 В 3.0

 77-79 C+ 2.5

-70-76 С 2.0
+70-76 C 2.0

 67-69 D+ 1.5

 60-66 D 1.0

 0-59 F 0.0

 INCOMPLETE I 0.0

 - a.
 To receive a passing mark for the semester grade in a subject, the student shall have previously earned at least a passing mark in: - (1) Both quarter grading periods, or - (2) One quarter grading period and the semester examination. - b.
 The weight of each quarter grade is 37,50% of the final semester grade.
-The weight of the final examination is 25% of the final semester grade. - Semester Grades: Courses are broken down into parts called semesters.
-Semester grades determine whether the course is passed and credit is earned.
-Each semester grade is made up of three (3) grades: two-quarter grades and the exam grade. - To receive a passing grade for the semester grade, the student must earn a passing grade in: - a.
-Both quarter grading periods, or - b.
-One quarter grading period and the semester examination.

-The following chart should be used to calculate your semester grade:

-Letter Grade Semester Points Semester Exam

-Α 12.0 Points 8.0 Points

-B+ 9.3 Points 6.2 Points

-В 9.0 Points 6.0 Points

-C+ 6.3 Points 4.2 Points

-С 6.0 Points 4.0 Points

-D+ 3.3 Points 2.2 Points

-D 3.0 Points 2.0 Points

-F 0 Points 0 Points

-I 0 Points 0 Points

-The semester grade is assigned as follows: Total Point Value Grades

-28.00 or above points A

-24.50 through 27.99 points B+

-20.00 through 24.49 points В

-16.50 through 19.99 points C+

-12.00 through 16.49 points С

-8.50 through 11.99 points D+

-5.00 through 8.49 points D

-Below 5.00 points F

-- 7. Final Examinations and Exam Exemptions: Examinations shall be scheduled and administered in accordance with the guidelines provided in the District's procedural manual for this policy.
+The weight of the final examination is 25% of the final semester grade. - 7.
+Final Examinations and Exam Exemptions: Examinations shall be scheduled and administered in accordance with the guidelines provided in the District's procedural manual for this policy.
 A student's attendance record may not be used in whole or in part to provide an exemption from any academic performance requirement (F.S.
 1003.33). - a.
-Students in grades 9-12 who earn a grade of B or better in a particular course may be exempt from the mid-term and/or final exams in that course under the following criteria: - (1) All students will be eligible to waive one-half of their total midterms or final exams

-- (2) For AP/IB/AICE and courses with End of Course (EOC) exam requirements, midterms cannot be exempted.
+Students in grades 9-12 who earn a grade of B or better in a particular course may be exempt from the mid-term and/or final exams in that course under the following criteria: - (1) All students will be eligible to waive one-half of their total midterms or final exams - (2) For AP/IB/AICE and courses with End of Course (EOC) exam requirements, midterms cannot be exempted.
 The student may exempt the final exam.
-Teachers are encouraged to give an alternative assessment in lieu of a traditional final. - (3) Dual Enrollment mid-terms and finals may NOT be exempted. - (4) End-of-Course exams, required by statute, are not eligible for exemption. - (5) Starting with the 2011-12 school year, District mid-term exams that are designed to prepare students for End-of-Course Exams are not eligible for an exam exemption.
+Teachers are encouraged to give an alternative assessment in lieu of a traditional final. - (3) Dual Enrollment mid-terms and finals may NOT be exempted. - (4) End-of-Course exams, required by statute, are not eligible for exemption. - (5) Starting with the 2011-12 school year, District mid-term exams that are designed to prepare students for End-of-Course Exams are not eligible for an exam exemption. - 8.
+Any student with a GPA below 2.5 shall have their parent or guardian notified that good work is necessary to ensure that high school graduation requirements are met.

-• Early Withdrawal From School

-If a student withdraws from a Broward County Secondary School during the last 15 days of a semester or a year, or must withdraw before examinations, testing of such a student may be conducted as follows: Examinations may be sent to a school in the area to which the student has moved, provided that the school there agrees to supervise examinations and returns the examinations for correction to the Broward County school from which the student withdrew.

-Absence During the Last Part of Year

-- If a student must be absent for any acceptable reason and is unable to take the final examination (s), the student may take such examination(s) in August at the school the individual attended.

-- Cases of illness, circumstances of extreme nature, or unique academic/educational opportunities, which make compliance with these provisions impossible shall be dealt with on an individual basis and any exception shall be subject to the approval of the respective school's principal.

-- No student shall take a final exam earlier than the scheduled exam day and time.

-- 8. Any student with a GPA below 2.5 shall have their parent or guardian notified that good work is necessary to ensure that high school graduation requirements are met.
 Students will be assisted in meeting these requirements through a variety of options, which may include, but are not limited to:

 - a.
-Forgiveness Policy (See section 11)
+Forgiveness Policy

 - b.
 Extended Learning

 - c.
 Special Counseling

 - d.
 Volunteer and/or Peer Tutors

 - e.
 School-Sponsored Help Sessions

 - f.
 Homework Hotlines

 - g.
 Study Skills Classes

 - h.
-Co-enrollment (See section 3, d)
+Co-enrollment